 Nail polish mugs are an easy and quick craft project!
 Make them for yourself and your own home, or make a batch to give as gifts!

 As the weather gets cooler, a great cup of coffee is my fairly constant companion throughout the day.
 It warms me, energizes me, and helps me tackle my to-do list.
-In short, it helps me live a Life Well-Crafted.
+In short, it helps me live my very best life!!

 I’ve seen nail polish marbling done before, and I’ve always loved the organic and free form feel of the end result.